Test-OpenSource/umbrella/README.md

 ### Architecture of XXXXX
 The XXXXX project is made of the following parts:

 - sub project 1:

     This part is ...
+See [the project page](/Test-OpenSource/test)

 - sub project 2:

     This part is ...

 - sub project 3:

     This part is ...

 We’ve crafted some handsome templates for you to use.